erikdubois/AntergosGnome/README.md

 ![Screenshots](http://erikdubois.be/wp-content/uploads/2015/05/achgnome1.jpg)

-On the far left you see the conky "Aurora" hosted on Sourceforge. http://sourceforge.net/projects/auroraconkytheme/
+On the far right you see the conky "Aurora" hosted on Sourceforge.

+http://sourceforge.net/projects/auroraconkytheme/

-# A R C H L I N U X   and  A N T E R G O S
+# A N T E R G O S and  A R C H L I N U X
 -------------------------------------------------

 I started using Archlinux as a learning experience.
 I have tried installing all kinds of desktop environments (DE) and formatted many times my ssd's to start from scratch.
 Then I started exploring other distro's based on Archlinux.
 After a while it was more practical to have a script of some kind to record the knowledge and to automate the things I had already learned.
 They became repetitive in nature.